CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/14-Create-a-master-image-for-AVD.md

     ![ws name.](media/67.png)

-7. Under the *Workspace name*, fill the name of workspace.
+7. Under the *Workspace name*, fill in the name of the workspace.

    - Workspace name: **AVD-CustomImage-workspace**
    - Click on **OK**